rieckpil/progmot/content/post/writing-a-book-remotely.md

 From the ~50 accepted invitations, twenty people showed up on a Sunday afternoon to celebrate the release with us.

-After this 50 minutes of content, we released the final version of Stratospheric together with the audience by hitting the "Publish Now" button in Leanpub _together_ and live in the call.
+After this 50 minutes of content, we released the final version of Stratospheric together with the audience by hitting the "Publish Now" button in Leanpub _together_ live in the call.

 {{< tweet user="rieckpil" id="1421811091152191488" >}}